 But can expats even get into a local school?

-Our son receives an international education that offers him the Learning Support that he needs, and the more holistic view to education as a whole.
-He does not have the ridiculous early start nor the constant pressure of exams and tests.
+Our son receives an international education that offers him the learning support he needs, and the more holistic view to education as a whole.
+There’s no ridiculous early start or constant pressure of exams and tests.
 He learns a wide range of subjects but at an easier pace.
 This suits him perfectly.
 He is happy and therefore so are we.

 NEED-TO-KNOW DIFFERENCES BETWEEN THE SYSTEMS

 Comparing the two types of systems can be a minefield, so check out the HoneyKids School Selector – Singapore’s original online school comparison tool to save you a ton of research on fees, school hours, holiday timetables, curriculums and parent reviews on the international school of your choice.